 This a budget and small-sized (less than 12pax) group tour which has covered the very essences of Lhasa City.
 It is specially designed for those who have limited time to visit Tibet but want to experience its soul.
 You will visit the best-known landmark sites after your arrival, including Potala Palace, Jokhang Temple and Barkhor Street firstly.
-You will also go to visit Drepung Monastery and Sera Monastery, two of the three greatest monasteries in Lhasa, to learn about authentic Tibetan Buddhism culture.
+You will also go to visit Drepung Monastery, one of the three greatest monasteries in Lhasa, to learn about authentic Tibetan Buddhism culture.

 Note: If you have any questions concerning the requirements or the unique demands for your particular tour package, please feel free to contact one of our helpful Travel Consultants for further information.

 It's advisable to have a body check-up or have your doctor's advice before visiting Tibet.
 Visitors with a record of heart, lung, liver, or kidney problems must seek medical advice before making the decision to go to Tibet Also, people with any of the following problems should not go to Tibet.

 High Altitude Sickness is one of the biggest challenges when travelling in Tibet.
 According to our experience, most people will be fine up to 3500m above sea level, as the altitude go higher up to 4500m, mild symptoms as shortness of breath, headache might occur.
 Adverse reactions may vary from person to person.
 In most cases, the symptoms are mild and will subside in several hours to several days as the body acclimatizes.